A Cost-Minimizing Algorithm for School Choice: A cost-minimizing school choice mechanism

-Let $ [A]=(a_{jk})$ be the matrix such that $a_{jk}=\phi_{i_{j}}(s_k)$.
-We are essentially embedding student preferences in an $n\times m$ matrix.
-This is necessary in order to run the Hungarian algorithm.
-For now we will assume that $n=m$, i.e. there is an equal number of students and schools and each school has a capacity of one.

-For example if we are given the following preference profile of three students for three schools:
+Let $A =(a_{jk})$ be the $n\times m$ matrix such that $a_{jk}=\phi_{i_{j}}(s_k)$, encoding student preferences.
+Subtract $1$ from each of the entries to obtain a {\bf cost matrix} $C$, a matrix with no negative entries.
+For now assume that $n=m$, i.e., there is an equal number of students and schools and each school has a capacity of one.
+For example for the following preference profile of three students for three schools: